godotengine/godot-demo-projects/loading/runtime_save_load/README.md

 This project showcases how to load and save various file types without going through Godot's resource importing system.

-This is useful to load/save images, sounds, 3D scenes and ZIP archives at run-time such as user-generated content, without requiring users to generate a PCK file through Godot.
+This is useful to load/save images, sounds, 3D scenes, and ZIP archives at run-time such as user-generated content, without requiring users to generate a PCK file through Godot.